• Skip to primary navigation

 These Mini Chocolate Chip Cookies Cookies are soft, chewy, loaded with mini chips and so addicting!
 They're bite size and made in under 45 minutes!
 Perfect for parties, little goody bags or a quick dessert!
 Best yet, they're gluten free, nut free, eggless and easily vegan!

-If you’re looking for more chocolate chip cookie recipes, try Small Batch Chocolate Chip Cookies, Eggless Chocolate Chip Cookies, and Double Chocolate Chip Cookies.
+If you’re looking for more chocolate chip cookie recipes, try Small Batch Chocolate Chip Cookies, Eggless Chocolate Chip Cookies, my Microwave Chocolate Chip Cookie and my Dark Chocolate Chip Cookies.

 Reasons to Love These Cookies

-• They're Mini!
+- They're Mini!
 These cookies are so little!
-You won't be able to stop popping them in your mouth!
+You won't be able to stop popping them in your mouth like my Heart Shaped Chocolate Chip Cookies!
+If you love mini but want double chocolate, check out my Mini Chocolate Cookies!

 Ingredient Notes

-• Mini Chocolate Chips- To keep vegan, make sure to use gluten free/vegan chocolate chips.
-I love these allergy friendly chocolate chips.
+- Mini Chocolate Chips- To keep vegan, make sure to use gluten free/vegan chocolate chips.
+I love these allergy friendly chocolate chips and use them all the time like in my Chocolate Chip Cupcakes!

 See my recipe card below for a complete list of the ingredients with measurements.